Homemade GPS tracker on Arduino. The best GPS trackers for cars (beacons)

 End of message

-All of this data is received by the Arduino on pin 10.
-The TinyGPS library reads the GPGGA and GPRMC messages (see the datasheet for details on GPRMC).
+All this data is received by the Arduino via pin 10.
+The TinyGPS library reads GPGGA and GPRMC messages (for detailed information about GPRMC see technical description).

 Software

-When power is applied, the GPS module takes some time to get the correct location from the satellites.
-When the location is received, the module sends NMEA messages to the Arduino.
+When power is applied, the GPS module takes some time to obtain the correct location from the satellites.
+When a location is received, the module sends NMEA messages to the Arduino.
 The TinyGPS library contains a function to get the time and date from a GPRMC message.
-It is called crack_datetime() and takes as parameters seven pointers to variables: year year , month month , day of month day , hour hour , minute minute , second second , and hundredths of a second hundredths .
+It's called crack_datetime() and takes seven pointers to variables as parameters: year year , month month , day of month day , hour hour , minutes minute , seconds second , and hundredths of a second hundredths .
 The function call looks like this:

-Calling this function returns you the correct values in the variables as long as everything is in order with the iron.
+Calling this function returns you the correct values in the variables as long as everything is in order with the hardware.

 To get your location, you can call the f_get_position() function.
 This function takes as parameters two pointers to variables: latitude latitude and longitude longitude .
-The call to this function looks like this:
+Calling this function looks like this:

-Today we will make a GPS Tracker based on the Arduino MKR FOX 1200 that sends accurate GPS data over the Sigfox network.
+Today we will make a GPS Tracker based on Arduino MKR FOX 1200 that sends accurate GPS data via Sigfox network.

-This is becoming even more relevant for many countries due to the increased control over any imported technical devices, and especially those related to GPS.
+This is becoming even more relevant for many countries due to increased control over any imported technical devices, especially those related to GPS.

-The set of parts for this tutorial is not great:
+The set of parts for this lesson is not large:

-The tracker uses the ATGM332 GPS module to get a GPS position with greater accuracy than the location services provided by Sigfox.
-The position data is then sent as a "string" through the Sigfox network and finally delivered via email.
+The tracker uses the ATGM332 GPS module to obtain GPS position with greater accuracy than the location services provided by Sigfox.
+The item data is then sent as a "string" through the Sigfox network and finally delivered via email.

 Arduino MKR FOX 1200

 The board is similar to the Arduino Zero, which is based on the SAM D21 and includes an ATA8520 Sigfox module.
-This is a low power board that comes with a free one year subscription to the Sigfox network (up to 140 messages per day) and free access to the location service.
-Spot "it.
+This is a low-power board that comes with the board with a free one-year subscription to the Sigfox network (up to 140 messages per day), as well as free access to the location service Spot"it.

 GPS module ATGM332

-This inexpensive low power GPS module is very well suited for the Arduino MKR FOX 1200 as it only works with 2.7V (nominal 3.3V).
+This low-cost, low-power GPS module fits the Arduino MKR FOX 1200 very well as it only works with 2.7V (nominal 3.3V).

-Initially, the NEO6m2 module, which has a standby mode, should have been purchased, but NEO6 had to be used.
-In fact, it was an ATGM332 module.
-As a result, it didn't have a standby mode, so one had to use a transistor to turn the GPS module on when needed and turn it off to save battery.
-Our goal is to have location information fairly infrequent, i.e. 4 messages per hour, since Sigfox only allows 140 messages per day.
+Initially I was supposed to buy the NEO6m2 module, which has a standby mode, but I had to use NEO6.
+In fact it was an ATGM332 module.
+As a result, it had no standby mode, so it was necessary to use a transistor to turn the GPS module on when needed and turn it off to save battery.
+Our goal is to have location information quite infrequently, i.e. 4 messages per hour, since Sigfox only allows 140 messages per day.

 We use the TinyGPS library (https://github.com/mikalhart/TinyGPS) to decode GPS frames.

-It was necessary to turn the GPS on and off when needed.
-Relay modules are too bulky and powerful if you only need to switch a load of 3V and a few milliamps.
+It was necessary to turn GPS on and off when necessary.
+Relay modules are too bulky and powerful if you only need to switch a 3V load and a few milliamps.
 Also, most relay modules require 5V.
-So a transistor would be the best solution.
-Also, the MKR FOX 1200 only provides 7 mA on the I/O pin.
+So a transistor would be a better solution.
+Additionally, the MKR FOX 1200 only provides 7 mA on the I/O pin.

 A BC548 NPN transistor will do.
-When a zero signal is applied to the base of the transistor, it turns off, acting as an open switch, and no collector current flows.
-With a positive signal applied to the base of the transistor, it becomes "on", acting as a closed switch, and maximum circuit current flows through the device.
+When the zero signal is applied to the base of the transistor, it turns off, acting like an open switch, and no collector current flows.
+When a positive signal is applied to the base of the transistor, it becomes "on", acting as a closed switch, and maximum circuit current flows through the device.

 The only power source is two 1.5V AA batteries that power the Arduino MKR FOX 1200.
-The GPS module is powered by the Arduino board.
+The GPS module receives power from the Arduino board.

 The Arduino MKR FOX 1200 communicates with the GPS module using the second serial port via pins 13 and 14, called Serial1 in the code.
 The TX data output of the GPS module is connected to the serial data input (pin 13) of the Arduino board.